ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 - ### Build Docker images

-  In a terminal and, inside `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder, run the following script:
+  In a terminal and, inside the `springboot-aws-localstack-dynamodb-lambda-sns-sqs` root folder, run the following script:
   ```
   ./build-docker-images.sh
   ```